juice-shop/pwning-juice-shop/part2/forgotten-content.md

 * You should rather choose between the following two ways to beat this
   challenge:
   * _Apply brute force_ (and don't give up to quickly) to find it.
-  * _Investigate externally_ what languages are actually available.
+  * _Investigate online_ what languages are actually available.

 ### Deprive the shop of earnings by downloading the blueprint for one of its products